aasif287/Dynamic-Web-App-using-PHP-MySQL/README.md

 ## Project Structure

-The project is divided into 3 parts:
+The project is divided into 2 parts:

 1. **Project Overview:** This introductory reading material.
 2. **Building a Dynamic Web App using PHP & MySQL:** This is the hands-on project that we will work on in Rhyme.
-3. **Graded Quiz:** This is the final assignment that you need to pass in order to finish the project successfully.

 ## Task Structure